Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 How Radiate Studio fits this workflow

-• script to plan
+• script and planning

-• cast as reusable assets
+• reusable cast assets

 • scenes and shots as the storyboard spine